mwielgoszewski/www.tssci-security.com/archives/2007/03/31/thinking-of-exporting-classified-material-think-again.rst

    -  Not a U.S. Citizen, or

-   -  Not a permanent resident alien (¢â‚¬Ågreen card¢â‚¬?), or
+   -  Not a permanent resident alien ("green card"), or

    -  Has not been granted asylum or refugee status